kaltura/DeveloperPortalDocs/documentation/PlayKit/Tracks-iOS.md

 This article describes the steps required for adding support for the multi-audio and captions functionality in your application on iOS devices.

-1. In order to get the available tracks, register to 'PlayerEvents.tracksAvailable' event on the player:
+1. To get the available captions and audio tracks, register to the 'PlayerEvents.tracksAvailable' event on the player as follows:

 ```
 self.player.addObserver(self, events: [PlayerEvents.tracksAvailable.self], block: { (event: Any) -> Void in